sanjib-sen/envshh/docs/src/content/docs/configuration/index.md

 The configuration file is located at `~/.config/.envshh/config.json` (`%USERPROFILE%\.enshh\config.json` in Windows) and is created automatically when you run any envshh [command](/commands).
 The config file is in JSON format and can be edited manually.
 The [database](#instances) is also stored in the same file.
 So the `config.json` file will act both as a configuration file and a database.
 But this might be changed in the future based on user feedback.

+It is important to mention that [lowdb](https://github.com/typicode/lowdb) is used as a `JSON` db (!) management tool because

+- it is very simple, blazinly fast and easy to use
+- we don't need anything more than that, like sqlite or mysql or mongodb or anything else
+- you can view and manage the configuration and database very easily with the `config.json` file
+- you can easily backup the configuration and database by copying the `config.json` file

 The config file is divided into 2 main sections:

 - [defaults](#defaults)